jiahaog/jiahao.codes/src/pages/about/index.md

 path: /about/
 ---

 Hi!
 I’m Jia Hao.
 I write Software at [Grab](https://www.grab.com/sg/).
-Just starting a blog in my endeavour to be a wizard, where I will record down <del>spells</del> notes I encounter on my magical (or sometimes aggravating) programming journey.
+Just starting a blog in my endeavour to be a wizard, where I will record down ~~spells~~ notes I encounter on my magical (or sometimes aggravating) programming journey.

 ## Acknowledgements